 CRM CIB has global systems in place to monitor the Mark to Market risk on all foreign currency and rates derivative transactions undertaken by the clients.
-DB uses the Potential Future Exposure at 95% confidence levels as the basis to determine the limit requirements for such products.
+DB uses the Potential Future Exposure at 95% confidence levels as the basis to determine the limit requirements for such products in accordance with Global policy.